solsoft/phpmyadmin-boilerplate/README.md

 Using [Composer](https://getcomposer.org/) and associated plugins, and the official [phpmyadmin.net](https://www.phpmyadmin.net) repository.
 Packages are published and updated regularly at [Packagist](https://packagist.org/packages/solsoft/phpmyadmin-boilerplate).

+## phpMyAdmin versions supported
+- phpMyAdmin 4.7.x

+## Development branches
+- master - development branch for the latest phpMyAdmin 4.7.x

 ## Usage
 Before starting, consult the Composer reference for standard usage instructions.
-Use `composer create-project` to deploy a new project.
+Use `composer create-project` to deploy a new project, specifying one branch.

 ```
 composer create-project solsoft/phpmyadmin-boilerplate my-project --stability stable --no-interaction;
 cd my-project;
 composer update;
 composer show;
+composer run;
 ```

 ## Contributing

-Clone the git repository pointing to the master branch.
+Clone the git repository pointing to one of the development branches.
-Merge requests should be submitted against this branch.
+Merge requests should be submitted against these branches.

 ```
 git clone -b master git@github.com:solsoft/phpmyadmin-boilerplate.git;